 As always, the online issue brings us extended content beyond what you saw in your print copy.
 For News & Notes, Paul Hess brings us an extra write-up on Red Knots.
 Click here to read his description of new research about the distribution of Red Knots along the Georgia coast.

 You can also enjoy longer Book Reviews.
+Click here to flip to the first Book Review in the online issue.
 Dragan Simić reviews Michael Mills’ The Birder’s Guide to Africa.
-You can click here to read it in Birding, or click here to read it on the ABA Blog.
+You can click here to read it on the ABA Blog.
 Ellen Paul reviews The Feather Thief: Beauty, Obsession, and the Natural History Heist of the Century from Kirk Wallace Johnson.
-You can enjoy that review in Birding by clicking here.
+This review is available only in the online issue, not on the ABA Blog.
 And finally, Charlotte Wasylik reviews the 7th edition of the National Geographic Field Guide to the Birds of North America from Jon L. Dunn and Jonathan Alderfer.
-You can enjoy that review in Birding by clicking here, or on the ABA Blog by clicking here.
+You can enjoy this review on the ABA Blog by clicking here.

 Thank you for your patience with our late upload of this August content.
 We hope you’re enjoying the August and October issues.
 You are always welcome to leave a comment or get in touch with us with any feedback that you may have.
 Until our next issue, happy birding.